 Dr. Chrysikou was a postdoctoral fellow in the lab from 2005 to 2006.
 Her research has focused on the ways people categorize objects in their environment and use various tools creatively in the light of goals they aim to achieve.
 She is further interested in understanding the neuropathology of neuropsychological disorders that affect object knowledge and use.
-After her time at Temple, she completed a postdoctoral fellowship at the Center for Cognitive Neuroscience at the University of Pennsylvania and is currently assistant professor in the Psychology Department at the University of Kansas.
+After her time at Temple, she completed a postdoctoral fellowship at the Center for Cognitive Neuroscience at the University of Pennsylvania and is currently an Associate Professor in the Psychology Department at Drexel University.

 Kate Devlin, Ph.D.

-Kate’s research focuses on the neuropsychological correlates of cardiovascular and immune factors, such as obesity and HIV infection.
-Her primary clinical interest is in adult neuropsychological assessment.
+Dr. Devlin’s research focuses on the neuropsychological correlates of cardiovascular and immune factors, such as obesity and HIV infection.
+After completing her predoctoral internship at the Baltimore VA and her postdoctoral fellowship at Thomas Jefferson University, she currently holds a position as a Research Assistant Professor in the Department of Psychology at Drexel University.
 In her free time, she enjoys spending time with friends and family, traveling, dining, running, and playing kickball.

-Sarah’s research interests include the cognitive mechanisms underlying everyday action difficulties in dementia and MCI.
+Dr. Seligman Rycroft’s research interests include the cognitive mechanisms underlying everyday action difficulties in dementia and MCI.
 Specifically, she is interested in establishing risk indicators for dementia through the examination of visual behaviors during everyday action performance.
+After completing her internship and fellowship at the Boston VA, she now provides neuropsychological services at LifeStance Health in Boston.
 In her spare time, she enjoys spending time with family and friends and taking advantage of Philly’s music and restaurant scenes.

-Dr. Iampietro received her Ph.D. from Temple in 2014, completed an internship at the University of Chicago, and is currently a postdoctoral fellow at the Kennedy Krieger Institute in Baltimore, MD.
+Dr. Iampietro received her Ph.D. from Temple in 2014, completed an internship at the University of Chicago, and a postdoctoral fellowship at the Kennedy Krieger Institute in Baltimore, MD.
+She currently directs the Minds Matters Concussion Program at the Children’s Hospital of Philadelphia.
 She has studied differential neuropsychological functioning in children with cerebellar brain tumors and the relation of biomarkers and cognition in children with sickle cell disease.
 Her clinical work is focused on pediatric neuropsychology, working with diverse pediatric populations in the medical setting.
 In her free time, she enjoys spending time with her friends and their wild and crazy children, being outdoors, frequenting many of Philly’s fantastic restaurants, and being a die-hard Phillies and Eagles fan.

 Gregory Seidel, Ph.D.

-Dr. Elliott received her Ph.D. from Temple in 2013, completed an internship at the West Haven VA Hospital, and is currently a postdoctoral fellow in Rehabilitation Medicine at Mount Sinai Hospital.
+Dr. Elliott received her Ph.D. from Temple in 2013, completed an internship at the West Haven VA Hospital, and a postdoctoral fellowship in Rehabilitation Medicine at Mount Sinai Hospital.
+She is currently the Director of the Neurobehavioral Program at the Hospital for Special Care.
 She has studied whether people plan before conducting everyday actions, and if planning impacts performance.
 Specifically, she has assessed planning in individuals with dementia, schizophrenia, and brain injury, with the aim of informing rehabilitation programs to enhance quality of life.
 In her spare time, she enjoys spending time with friends and family, watching television, and traveling.

-Dr. Bettcher completed her Ph.D. at Temple in 2010, her internship in clinical neuropsychology at the Palo Alto VA Hospital, and a postdoctoral fellowship at UCSF’s Memory and Aging Center, where she is currently an assistant professor.
+Dr. Bettcher completed her Ph.D. at Temple in 2010, her internship in clinical neuropsychology at the Palo Alto VA Hospital, and a postdoctoral fellowship at UCSF’s Memory and Aging Center.
+She is currently an Associate Professor of Neurology at the University of Colorado School of Medicine and leads neuropsychological research at the Rocky Mountain Alzheimer’s Center.
 At Temple, Dr. Bettcher developed her research on error monitoring processes in individuals diagnosed with a dementia.
 Her research addresses how deficits in error monitoring affect an individual’s capacity to carry out activities of daily living and function autonomously.
 She also developed an intervention strategy to train everyday task knowledge and demonstrated its efficacy for improving error detection.
 In her spare time, she enjoys kickboxing and camping, though rarely at the same time.

 Dr. Kessler earned her Ph.D. from Temple and completed an internship at the West Los Angeles VA Hospital.
+She currently has a private practice in Los Angeles, California where she provides evidence-based interventions.
 As a graduate student in the lab, she examined the everyday action difficulties of individuals with schizophrenia and the cognitive mechanisms that underlie problems with performing such tasks.
 Her dissertation focused on an environmental intervention designed to improve action performance in this population.
 In her spare time, she enjoys cooking, reading, and watching reality TV.

 Dylan received her bachelor’s degree from Temple with a major in psychology and a minor in art.
 As a research assistant in the lab, she helped to collect data on planning before everyday actions to learn how planning influences performance.
 She is currently pursuing a master’s degree in art therapy at Drexel University.
 In her free time, she enjoys drawing, arts and crafts, running, playing handball, and spending time with family and friends.